 Question: If I’m working toward certification, do I have to complete the program within a certain time period?

 Answer: No. You advance through the program toward certification at your own pace.

 Question: Is certification permanent?

 Answer: Absolutely!
 Once you are certified no one can take it away from you.
-It is a testament to your accomplishment, skill and knowledge, just like a high school or college degree.
+It is a testament to your accomplishment, skill, and knowledge, just like a high school or college degree.

 Question: Does LH offer continuing education courses?

 Answer: Yes.
 And after successfully completing a certification program, you earn the designation Certified Hoof Care Professional, CHCP.
 You may go on to earn the designation Master Hoof Care Professional, MHCP.
-The MHCP credential is earned by a CHCP who has accumulate qualifying continuing education (CE) credits and hoof care experience following certification.
+The MHCP credential is earned by a CHCP who has accumulated qualifying continuing education (CE) credits and hoof care experience following certification.

 We also encourage people to return periodically to the Gateway Clinic.
 There is no registration fee for return visits although we do charge a fee for room and board and for hooves trimmed, if any.
 This is an important benefit that helps to keep hoof care professionals current with up-to-date information.
 It also provides new students an opportunity to meet and talk with others who already have gone through the training program and have developed successful natural hoof care businesses.